 Bring spare money for the trip or a credit card

-Food and diving are all included in the liveaboard trip.
-However, drinks are an extra cost so you have to buy your own.
+Food and diving are all included in your Rowley Shoals liveaboard trip.
+But drinks are an extra cost so you have to buy your own.

-When you're diving and drifting at the shoals, always make sure you keep an eye out into the blue.
+When you’re diving and drifting at the Rowley Shoals always keep an eye out into the blue.

 Don’t only focus on the coral reef in front of you, as there are plenty of big sea creatures to see in the blue.
 These include sharks, rays (Which includes Manta Rays), whales and turtles.